10 States Where You Can Get Incredible Deals On Foreclosed Homes

 Photo: AP Images

-Those on the market for a new or second home should strongly consider buying a foreclosed home.Foreclosed homes sell at a significant discount to similar homes that weren’t foreclosed on.
-And with foreclosures expected to increase in 2012, these discounts are only getting deeper.
+There’s a tidal wave of foreclosures coming in 2012, which is sure to push more foreclosed homes onto the auction block.These foreclosed homes sell at pretty impressive discounts to similar homes that weren’t foreclosed on.

-In its latest report, RealtyTrac identified the 10 states that offer the highest foreclosure savings.
-These savings were measured by average sales prices versus average foreclosure sales price.
+RealtyTrac is out with its latest foreclosure report and has identified the 10 states that offer the highest foreclosure savings.
+These savings were measured by comparing average sales prices with average foreclosure sales price.

-We put together the 10 states with the highest foreclosure savings, and included the average foreclosure sales prices, along with the number of foreclosure filings in the state.
+Here is a quick guide to the 10 states with the highest foreclosure savings for the month of February.

 Foreclosure savings: